Inclusive Curriculum and Assessment

 Transforming

-regularly collaborate with my teachers to create meaningful projects that allow me to demonstrate my learning over time and discuss them afterwards to improve future projects.
+I regularly collaborate with my teachers and classmates to create projects that show my learning, and we discuss them afterward to improve future projects.

 Selected Rating: None